ElkePahl/NZIP2024_Python_Modelling_Physics/README.md

 Clicking the ```google colab``` buttons below will directly open the corresponding notebooks in google colab.
 In order to open the link in a new tab on your browser, just do CTRL+click (on Windows and Linux) or CMD+click (on MacOS).

-Changes to your notebooks can easily be saved from google colab on your computer or your google drive: Click on 'File' in the top left of your colab window; you then have options to save in your google drive with 'Save a copy in drive' or download to your computer and save locally with 'Download/Download .ipynb'.
-If you start a new Colab session you can upload you notebook with 'File/Upload notebook' which opens a window that allows to get your old notebook from google drive or upload from your computer.
-Please note that you will have to import the libraries (numpy, matplotlib) again if you want to use them.

 ### Notebooks